 If you have a company that is able to contribute to creating trans-European transport, energy and digital networks, you may be eligible for a European subsidy under the Connecting Europe Facility (CEF).
-CEF investments aims at filling in the missing links and solving the bottlenecks in these networks.
+CEF investments aim to fill the missing links and solve the bottlenecks in these networks.
 CEF consists of 3 separate programmes.

 CEF Transport aims at supporting investments in building new transport infrastructure in Europe or rehabilitating and upgrading the existing one.
 The total budget for CEF Transport is €24.05 billion for the 2014-2020 period.
 INEA is responsible for implementing €22.4 of the CEF Transport budget in the forms of grants during the same period.

 CEF Energy aims at the upgrading of existing, and development of new energy transmission infrastructures of European importance.
-A total budget of €5.35 billion is made available for energy projects for the 2014-2020 period, of which €4.7 billion in the form of grants.
+A total budget of €5.35 billion has been made available for energy projects for the 2014-2020 period, of which €4.7 billion in the form of grants.

 When do you qualify?

 Proposals for CEF can be submitted by one or more Member States or, with the agreement of the Member States concerned, by international organisations, joint undertakings, or public or private undertakings or bodies established in Member States.